Blocked Gibbs sampler for hierarchical Dirichlet processes: Simulation Study

-While BGS and CRF have comparable ESS for the density estimates of each group, BGS has higher ESS than CRF for each of the atoms corresponding to the occupied clusters, for each $n$.
-The better mixing behavior of BGS can be attributed to its ability to update parameters in blocks as opposed to one-coordinate-at-a-time updates for parameters in CRF, and is consistent with the performance of the blocked Gibbs sampler for a DP \citep{Ishwaran2001GibbsSM}.
-All three implementations of SS have considerably higher ESS for the occupied atoms.
+Under the overlapping design, BGS, uBGS and CRF have comparable ESS for the density estimates of each group.
+BGS and uBGS exhibit comparable ESS for each of the atoms corresponding to the occupied clusters, that are higher than those of CRF, for each $n$.
+The better mixing behavior of BGS and uBGS can be attributed to their ability to update parameters in blocks as opposed to one-coordinate-at-a-time updates for parameters in CRF, and is consistent with the performance of the blocked Gibbs sampler for a DP \citep{Ishwaran2001GibbsSM}.
+Under the well-separated design, BGS has uniformly higher ESS for density estimates as well as occupied atoms, compared to uBGS.
+Sampling the local cluster labels in addition to the global labels in uBGS incurs higher autocorrelation and results in a slower mixing, as opposed to updating only the global labels in BGS.
+CRF is seen to have high variability in the ESS of occupied atoms across replicates under the well separated design, with the median being high in most of the cases.
+When the clusters are well separated, CRF often captures the true clusters quickly and samples the atoms independently for those clusters, consequently exhibiting a high ESS in such replicates, while having a low ESS in replicates when it fails to do so.

+Under the overlapping design, all three implementations of SS have considerably higher ESS for the occupied atoms.
 SS also has higher ESS for the estimated densities, except that for group 2 when $\alpha_0$ is set at $0.1$.
-This behavior is however not consistent with what is observed under well separated true clusters (in \S\ref{distinctclusters} of the Supplement), showing the lack of an interpretable pattern.
-Despite the mixing behavior, it is important to note that SS exhibits inadequate estimation performance under both overlapping and well separated true clusters, compared to the similar performances shown by BGS and CRF.
+This behavior is however not consistent with what is observed under well separated true clusters.

+It is important to note that ESS gives us the number of independent samples that have the same estimation efficiency as the given auto-correlated MCMC samples.
+SS shows a tendency to over-smooth the local modes of the estimated densities \ie it fails to capture all the distinct local modes (as evident in the plots of \S\ref{addplots_estimation}) and hence exhibits a higher ESS at the cost of inadequate estimation performance, compared to the other samplers.
+Evidently, there is a drop in its ESS under the well-separated design where both clustering and density estimation is less challenging, than under the overlapping design.

+A remarkable gain in computational efficiency in using the blocked samplers as compared to CRF, is clearly evident in Figure \ref{fig:Time} that shows boxplots of the average computation time per MCMC iteration for the samplers across 50 replicates with increasing $n$.

+Since the cluster assignments for the blocked samplers in the truncated model factorize over the observations in each group, the likelihood evaluation $f(x_{ji}\,|\, \phi_k)$ for each of the $L$ atoms incurs a computational cost of $\mathcal{O}\left(n_0L \right)$, where $n_0 = \sum_{j=1}^J n_j$ denotes the total sample size.
+Cluster assignments of a data point under the CRF scheme is conditional on all other data points.
+Consequently, the likelihood evaluation for each observation in each group incurs an additional $(n_0-1)$ computations, resulting in an overall cost of $\mathcal{O}\left(n_0^2L^\prime \right)$, where $L^\prime$ is the maximum number of clusters assigned by the algorithm.